vipulnaik/diet-exercise-health/succession-plan.md

 No further substantive updates should be made to this repository after Vipul Naik's death or permanent incapacitation.
-That's because this repository is intended to only cover Vipul Naik's ongoing activities, and therefore its underlying truth should not update after his death or permanent incapacitation.
+That's because this repository is intended to only cover Vipul Naik's diet, exercise and health status while alive, and therefore its underlying truth should not update after his death or permanent incapacitation.

 Vipul Naik's digital successor on GitHub, or any others that person delegates to, may make updates of this sort (but are not